LEVELS OF CARE

 Side Effects of Medical Detox

-What’s the Best Way to Find a Connecticut Detox Center?
+What’s the Best Way to Find a Detox Center in Connecticut, New York, or New Jersey?

 If you or a loved one are seeking treatment for drug or alcohol addiction, detox is the first step.
 You can find a detox center by speaking directly to your insurance company about approved programs or asking your primary care provider.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) also offers resources for drug detox centers.